redsanket/spark/external/storm/guide/troubleshooting/index.rst

 **State**

 Nimbus stores topologies and their configurations on local disk at ``/home/y/var/storm/nimbus/stormdist/`` and stores scheduling assignments in ZooKeeper.
-Worker and Supervisor heartbeats are also stored there.
+Supervisor heartbeats are also stored there.

 **Bouncing**